Head & Brain Injury Accidents

-- Occurs from external force on the head or neck.
+- Occurs from external force impacting the head or neck.

-- Injuries can occur from blows to the head or aggressive twisting of the neck.
+- Injuries can occur as a result of blows to the head or aggressive twisting of the neck.

-- Examples of these scenarios are falls, recreational accidents, motor vehicle accidents, bicycle accidents, violence, vigorous shaking.
+- Examples of these scenarios include falls, recreational accidents, motor vehicle accidents, bicycle accidents, violence/physical attacks, and vigorous shaking.

-- In infants, "shaken baby syndrome" is a type of traumatic brain injury
+- With infants, “shaken baby syndrome” is a type of traumatic brain injury.

 Acquired Brain Injuries: